NYUAD-Core-Bioinformatics/MIMI/docs/workflow.rst

 1. Database Preparation
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Choose a reference compound database and prepare a tab-delimited database file for input to MIMI.
+_**Choose a reference compound database and prepare a database file for input to MIMI.**_

-* Minimally, must contain three columns with these headers: CF (chemical formula), ID (compound ID), and Name (compound name)
+* Prepare an input file in TSV format containing at least three column headers: CF (chemical formula), ID (compound ID), and Name (compound name)
-- Select from KEGG, HMDB, or other publicly available sources, or create a custom database with specific compounds of interest
+* Select from KEGG, HMDB, or other publicly available sources, or create a custom database with specific compounds of interest

-    * For KEGG and HMDB, use a MIMI helper script to extract compounds by ID or filtered by mass range
+    - For KEGG and HMDB, use a MIMI helper script to extract compounds by ID or filtered by mass range
-    * For custom metabolite lists, use the commandline tool provided here to generate pseudo-IDs for compounds with no IDs
+    - For custom metabolite lists, use the commandline tool provided here to generate pseudo-IDs for compounds with no IDs

+For details, jump to:
-See for more details: :ref:`database-preparation`, :ref:`database-sources`, :ref:`mass-range-filtering`, :ref:`database-preparation-example`
+:ref:`database-preparation`, :ref:`database-sources`, :ref:`mass-range-filtering`, :ref:`database-preparation-example`

 2. Cache Creation
 ~~~~~~~~~~~~~~~~~~

-Generate precomputed molecular masses and fine-structure isotope patterns for all compounds in your database.
+_**Generate precomputed molecular masses and fine-structure isotope patterns against reference compounds.**_

 * Cache creation is essential for MIMI analysis and improves run time performance
 * A separate cache is needed for each combination of database and atomic isotope ratios (natural abundance or labeled)

-    - Cache contents can be inspected using `mimi_cache_dump` to ensure everything was processed correctly
+* Cache contents can be inspected using `mimi_cache_dump` to ensure everything was processed correctly

+For details, jump to:
-See for more details: :ref:`step2-cache-creation`, :ref:`ppm-thresholds`, :ref:`isotope-configuration`, :ref:`verify-cache`
+:ref:`step2-cache-creation`, :ref:`ppm-thresholds`, :ref:`isotope-configuration`, :ref:`verify-cache`

 3. Sample Analysis
 ~~~~~~~~~~~~~~~~~~~

-Compare mass spectrometry data against precomputed molecular masses for a reference compound database.
+_**Compare MS data against precomputed molecular masses of reference compounds with natural or non-natural atomic isotope ratios.**_

-- Analyze peak lists in `.asc` format, which should contain mass, intensity, and resolution columns
+- Analyze UHR-FT-ICR peak lists with measured mass, intensity, and resolution
 - Find peak matches for monoisotopic mass and molecular variants for fine-structure isotope patterns
-- Simultaneously analyze multiple cache and sample files to identify metabolites with different isotope abundances
+- Analyze multiple cache files to identify metabolites with different isotope abundances
+- Analyze multiple sample files to compare results across replicates, time series, or treatment groups
-- The output is a TSV file containing detailed information about all matched compounds
+- Generate a results file with detailed information about all matched compounds, including computed vs. observed monoisotopic mass and ppm erros and counts of minor molecular isotope variants detected

+In addition to these basic functions, MIMI also provides script templates that enable users to:

-- Explore the effect of different error thresholds for both mass matching (-p) and isotope pattern verification (-vp) using the script template provided here
+- Explore the effect of different error thresholds for both mass matching (-p) and isotope fine-structure pattern verification (-vp)
-- Use the script template provided here to plot the number of metabolites and molecular variants identified using different error thresholds
+- Plot the number of metabolites and molecular variants identified using different error thresholds

+For details, jump to:
-See for more details: :ref:`step3-sample-analysis`, :ref:`input-file-format`, :ref:`multiple-cache-analysis`, :ref:`batch-processing`, :ref:`results-format`, :ref:`comprehensive-analysis-runs`
+:ref:`step3-sample-analysis`, :ref:`input-file-format`, :ref:`multiple-cache-analysis`, :ref:`batch-processing`, :ref:`results-format`, :ref:`comprehensive-analysis-runs`

 .. _database-preparation: